 Boilogy

 At school biology was taught to us as the science of life.
-At ARI Steamline, BOILogy is the science of boilers!!
+At ARI India, BOILogy is the science of boilers!!
 Here we will study everything from boiler evolution to boiler efficiency calculations.

 A boiler is a closed vessel made of steel designed to heat water and generate steam above atmospheric pressure.
 The boiler consists of a compartment where the fuel is burned and a compartment where water can be evaporated into steam.